zachweisman0105/OpenDentalQueryTool/docs/SECURITY.md

 **Version**: 1.0.0

-### CSV Export Controls
+### Excel Export Controls

 The CLI enforces secure export behavior by default:

 - Exports are disabled unless the operator uses `--export` or confirms interactively after reviewing results.
 - Export destinations must reside in `~/Downloads`, the default config directory, or an administrator-approved root set via `SPEC_KIT_EXPORT_ROOT`.
 - Set `SPEC_KIT_ALLOW_UNSAFE_EXPORTS=1` only for testing or non-production environments.
-- Optional encryption automation can be configured with `SPEC_KIT_EXPORT_ENCRYPTION_COMMAND` to wrap CSV files in an organization-specific tool.
+- Optional encryption automation can be configured with `SPEC_KIT_EXPORT_ENCRYPTION_COMMAND` to wrap Excel workbooks in an organization-specific tool.